etruyj/bluevision/README.md

 `./blue_api -e IP_ADDRESS -u USERNAME -p PASSWORD -c eject-list --intput-file tapes.csv`

 ### Options
---command(-c)	  The command to be executed.
+--command(-c)&emsp;The command to be executed.
 Commands can be listed with -c help, -c help-basic, or -c help-advanced
---endpoint(-e)	IP Address of the Stack
+--endpoint(-e)&emsp;&ensp;IP Address of the Stack
---input-file	  File to be read from
+--input-file&emsp;&emsp;&emsp;&ensp;File to be read from
---password(-p)  Password
+--password(-p)&emsp;Password
---port		      The port the API is listening to if a non-standard port.
+--port&emsp;&emsp;&emsp;&emsp;&ensp;The port the API is listening to if a non-standard port.
---source	      The source address for a specified move, e.g. 1.1
+--source&emsp;&emsp;&emsp;&ensp;The source address for a specified move, e.g. 1.1
---source-type	  The type of source being specified for a move, e.g. drive or slot.
+--source-type&emsp;&ensp;The type of source being specified for a move, e.g. drive or slot.
---target	      The target address for a specified move, eg. 1.71
+--target&emsp;&emsp;&emsp;&emsp;&ensp;The target address for a specified move, eg. 1.71
---target-type	  The type of target being speficied for a move, e.g. drive or slot.
+--target-type&emsp;&ensp;The type of target being speficied for a move, e.g. drive or slot.
---username(-u)	Username
+--username(-u)&emsp;&ensp;Username

 ### Commands
 eject-list          Ejects all the tapes or slots specified in an eject list file.
 Requires --input-file
 list-inventory    List information on all slots and drives in the library.
 list-partitions   Prints all partition names.
 move-list           Executes the moves specified in a move list file.
 Requires --input-file
 move-media        Sends a move command to the libary.
 Must specify --source-type, --source, --target-type, and --target
 partition-info      Lists information on all partitions in the library.

 ### Input Files
 Some commands accept an input file (specified with the --input-file flag) in order to push information to the script.
 This section will explain how to configure those commands.
 With the exception of newlines, do not enter white space in these files.